 What training are you providing your teams?

-• Do you hold staff accountable for learning and delivering results?
+Is there a training plan that records their learning and that you can hold staff accountable for learning and delivering results?
 Or do they just need to show up?

 The Truth Behind Why Recruitment Training Often Falls Short